CRUD Index

 Let’s say you have a BlogPost model in your application and in your dashboard you have an overview of all posts.
 Each

-, and you want to have an easy way to show all published posts and all
+post can have a status, draft or published, and you want to have an easy way to show all published posts and all

 draft posts.
 In that case you can simply define two filters that do exactly that: